 This measure tracks the condition of Missouri's major highway road surfaces.
-The public has indicated the condition of Missouri's existing state roadway system should be one of the state's highest priorities.
-MoDOT places a high priority on improving the condition of state highways.
+The public has indicated the condition of Missouri's existing roadway system should be one of the state's highest priorities.
+MoDOT places a high priority on improving the condition of highways in the state system.

 The major highway system is defined as all routes functionally classified as principal arterials.
 By definition, the principal arterial system provides for statewide or interstate movement of traffic.
-Examples include the interstate system or most U.S. routes such as U.S. 63, U.S. 54 or U.S. 36.
+Examples include the Interstate system or most US routes such as US 63, US 54 or US 36.